charmainekruger/charmainekruger.github.io/_posts/2020-01-09-first-post.md

 **Why is it so difficult to track iframes?**

 An iframe is basically a website within a website.
-If you only put an analytics tracking snippet on the outer (parent) website, you will be blind to the user interactions happening within the inner (iframe) website, as it iwill only track the page hit of the parent frame.
+If you only put an analytics tracking snippet on the outer (parent) website, you will be blind to the user interactions happening within the inner (iframe) website, as it will only track the page hit of the parent frame.
 If you put the same tracking snippet on the iframe as well, you will get double page views and if the parent website and the iframes are on different domains, you will lose campaign or referral attribution of the hits.

 **Is there a solution?**